 Anuket OpenStack Reference Release

-This Reference Architecture document in its Kali release version conforms to the OpenStack Train [] release.
+This Reference Architecture document conforms to the OpenStack Train [6] release.
 While many features and capabilities are conformant with many OpenStack releases, this document will refer to features, capabilities and APIs that are part of the OpenStack Train release.
-For ease, this Anuket Reference Architecture document version can be referred to as "RA-1 OSTK Train."
+For ease, this Reference Architecture document version can be referred to as "RA-1 OSTK Train."

 Document Organisation

 Section 2 defines the Reference Architecture requirements and, when appropriate, provides references to where these requirements are addressed in this document.
 The intent of this document is to address all of the mandatory ("must") requirements and the most useful of the other optional ("should") requirements.
 Section 3 and 4 cover the Cloud Infrastructure resources and the core OpenStack services, while the APIs are covered in Section 5.
 Section 6 covers the implementation and enforcement of security capabilities and controls.
-Life Cycle Management of the Cloud Infrastructure and VIM are covered in Section 7 with stress on Logging, Monitoring and Analytics (LMA), configuration management and some other operational items, Please note that Section 7 is not a replacement for the implementation, configuration and operational documentation that accompanies the different OpenStack distributions.
+Life Cycle Management of the Cloud Infrastructure and VIM are covered in Section 7 with stress on Logging, Monitoring and Analytics (LMA), configuration management and some other operational items, please note that Section 7 is not a replacement for the implementation, configuration and operational documentation that accompanies the different OpenStack distributions.
 Section 8 identifies certain Gaps that currently exist and plans on how to address them.
 For example, Service Function Chaining support needs to be addressed to realise the full potential and value of SDN and NFV.

 Terminology

-General OpenStack terminology definitions can be found in the Glossary [] and specific terms relating to this reference architecture are to be found in OpenStack Related Terminology [].
+General OpenStack terminology definitions can be found in the Glossary [7] and specific terms relating to this reference architecture are listed below.